IprcLabs/iprc-miner-js/README.md

-# Polygon IPRC PoW Miner Program
+# Polygon IPRC PoW Inscription

-This Polygon IPRC PoW Miner Program is a Node.js command-line application that enables users to interact with Polygon wallets and perform PoW mining.
+This Polygon IPRC PoW inscription Program is a Node.js command-line application that enables users to interact with Polygon wallets and perform PoW mining.

 # Info
 - **tick**:IPRC

-- **total**:21000000
+- **total**:2100000000

 - **amt**:1000